D4rK7355608/com.d4rk.musicsleeptimer.plus/README.md

 > Only use the GitHub Issues section if you discovered issues with the code itself.
 Do not mistake the Issues page as a help desk.
 > For support, informations and requests, please contact <d4rk7355608@gmail.com>.

-- Create an android/general issue/service/notification/bug.
+- Create an service/notification/general bug.  🐞

 __D4rK Music Sleep Timer is 100% free, open source inspired by SleepTimer by SimonMarquis, ad free, and pause everything it claims to!__